Considering using a third-party expert for your employee survey project? You have come to the right place.

-From here, the market research company will create unique questions reflective of your employees needs and wants.
-By partnering with a third party, you’ll have the piece of mind knowing you are asking the right questions.
+From there, the market research company will create unique questions reflective of your employees' needs and wants.
+By partnering with a third party, you’ll have the peace of mind knowing you are asking the right questions.

 Another key benefit of using an employee survey company is the ability to benchmark results.
 These third-party companies have access to benchmark data to compare your employee survey results to peers in your industry.
 This may include geographical comparisons or industry comparisons.

-One of the benefits of using an employee survey company, is having a third-party ask questions in a general way to generate greater employee feedback.
+One of the benefits of using an employee survey company is having third-party ask questions in a strategic way to generate greater employee feedback.

 Honesty among staff is a key factor for success within any organization.
 But how comfortable are employees with being completely transparent with their superiors?